Teaching with Generative AI

 Example: Modifying Learning Outcomes

 In comparing both learning outcomes, the differences can be subtle, but powerful.
 For example, in the “Statistics” example above, there is a distinct call out that students will draw meaningful conclusions from data.
-In doing this, the instructor foregrounds the distinctive human skills that students will develop, regardless of whether they will engage generative AI tools in assessments.
+In doing this, the instructor foregrounds the human-centered skills that are valued in the discipline, regardless of whether they will engage generative AI tools in assessments.

 Including learning outcomes that encourage AI literacy